06 Jan, 2021 Bicultural or multi-cultural? (Defining some vocabulary – and why it’s important)

 - We are able to adapt our approaches accordingly – without discomfort, and without impatience or annoyance.

-The point is, one culture doesn’t dominate.
+The point of being ‘bicultural’ is that one culture doesn’t have to dominate.
 Both are possible – and we fluidly transition between them when relating to different people, and in different places, because we’re accustomed to them – because that’s who we are.

 Q5 – But didn’t Hobson say to Māori ‘now we are one‘?
 (What can’t we just be one people?)